sgladkoff/goldpan/docs/paralela.md

 - LSP or freelancer rendering data mining and data cleaning services for customers.

+# Frequently Asked Questions

+### How do I gain access to Paralela?

+It's quite simple.
+First, you can register your email account by following this link: https://paralela.logrusglobal.com/register.
+After completing the registration, you can contact our sales team (sales-team@logrusglobal.com) to activate your account.

+### How much does Paralela cost?

+Unlimited access to **Paralela** costs $1000 a year per user.
+Email our sales team (sales-team@logrusglobal.com) to arrange a purchase.

+### Why do I need to use both Grabber and Aligner?

+The primary components of **Paralela** are these two tools: **Grabber** and **Aligner**.

+**Grabber** is a very powerful and effective tool for extracting the textual content from documents or webpages.
+It also enables you to manually clean files up before sending them to **Aligner**.
+As a result, your TM becomes cleaner and much more useful overall.

+**Aligner**, just as its name implies, automatically aligns the textual content in segments and lets you export your TM.

+By using these tools in combination, you achieve the best possible performance of **Paralela** without implication or errors.

+### Can I skip Grabber and upload my texts directly to Aligner?

+Yes, but it is not recommended.
+Text extraction from your files or webpages is a necessary step in the alignment process, and the tool that serves this function is **Grabber**.

+If any materials are uploaded directly to **Aligner**, it will activate **Grabber** to extract the textual content.
+During this stage, unexpected implications may occur due to corrupted encoding or file format errors, disrupting the queue of tasks in **Aligner** for a long while.
+Such disruptions can be avoided if detected on an earlier stage while processing data in **Grabber**.

+### Why does Paralela fail to grab a particular webpage?

+Websites and webpages can be static or dynamic.
+A static website displays stable content which is the same for all users, regardless of who they are, where they are from, and which browser they are using.

+In a dynamic website, on the other hand, the pages are generated in real time, and the content is constantly updated in response to user actions and data analytics.

+Hence, **Paralela** (like most tools that we know of) often cannot deliver stable results for websites with a dynamic structure.

+### I cannot find the TM button to download the TMX file.
+What can I do?

+Normally, once you open your files with **Aligner**'s Editor, you can see three buttons (X, TM, XL) in the top right side of the screen.
+The TM button enables you to download the aligned TMX file.
+If you cannot see the buttons on that screen, you may need to change your screen display settings or to simply zoom out until they become visible.

+### What is the “Copy File” option in the Editors of Grabber and Aligner?

+The **Copy File** option enables you to save the current version of your file in our cloud server.
+With this, you can make any changes you like while preserving a copy of the original file (or of a previous file version).

+### Can I merge segments?

+**Paralela** recognizes the sentence as a linguistic unit.
+This is why each sentence is a segment, and there is no option to merge or separate segments.
+However, you can still merge segments manually by copying and pasting the content from one segment to another and unticking (deleting) the empty segment that is left.

 # Paralela workflow in a nutshell

 The usual steps of the Paralela workflow are as follows: